sumitpundir/Indoor_navigation/README.md

 # Indoor Navigation

-## The trained model can be downloaded from link https://drive.google.com/open?id=0BwSmgJK4UW13UlZlRTh4elZxY2M
+## The trained model can be downloaded from this [link](https://drive.google.com/open?id=0BwSmgJK4UW13UlZlRTh4elZxY2M )

 This is the deep learning model which acts as a backend for the Android App to aid the Indoor Navigation System in the mobile.